Repairing Storm-Damaged Shade, Ornamental, and Fruit Trees

 Limb damage affects the shape and general health of the tree.
 The tree must be pruned properly to avoid additional damage.
 Removing tree limbs is dangerous work.
 If you are unsure about your ability to perform the proper repairs, you should hire a certified arborist for the job.

-1. Make a cut on the underside of the limb, about 1 foot from the trunk or branch from which you are pruning.
-Cut about one-third to one-half way through the limb.
+- Make a cut on the underside of the limb, about 1 foot from the trunk or branch from which you are pruning.
+Cut about one-third to one-half of the way through the limb.

-3. Remove the remaining stub by making a single cut at the branch collar.
+- Remove the remaining stub by making a single cut at the branch collar.
 Never cut flush with the trunk or branch from which you are pruning.
-This will delay healing and possibly allow rot organisms an entry into the tree.
+This will delay healing and possibly allow an entry for rot organisms into the tree.

 Split Branches and Trunks